jiikko/active_record-enum_with_label/README.md

 # ActiveRecord::EnumWithLabel

-Add label and more to `ActiveRecord::Base.enum`.
+`ActiveRecord::EnumWithLabel` adds label and more to `ActiveRecord::Base.enum`.

 ## Installation